surma/surma.dev/content/things/ditherpunk.md

 <figure>
   <img loading="lazy" width="400" height="267" src="./bayerbias.png" class="pixelated demoimage">
-  <figcaption>The almost-black areas in the image are getting noticably brighter.</figcaption>
+  <figcaption>The almost-black areas in the image are getting noticeably brighter.</figcaption>
 </figure>

 In our dark test image, the sky is not pure black and made _significantly_ brighter when using Bayer Level 0.
 While it gets better with higher levels, an alternative solution is to flip the bias and make images render _darker_ by inverting the way we use the Bayer matrix: